-- Serious complications may happen from insertion and removal of PROBUPHINE, including: - Nerve or blood vessel injury in your arm - Movement of implant (migration).
-PROBUPHINE or pieces of it can move into blood vessels and to your lung, and could lead to death. - Implant sticks out of the skin (protrusion) - Implant comes out by itself (expulsion)
+• Serious complications may happen from insertion and removal of PROBUPHINE, including:

+- Nerve or blood vessel injury in your arm - o Implant sticks out of the skin (protrusion) - Movement of implant (migration).
+PROBUPHINE or pieces of it can move into blood vessels and to your lung, and could lead to death.